How can we help?

 You should not remove the ONT (Optical Network Terminator) or the power cable.

-These units are provided and owned by the LFC (Local Fibre Company) and are specific to the premise.
+These units are provided and owned by the LFC (Local Fibre Company) and are specific to the address they are installed to.

 Yes, but there are a few limitations which may prevent this from happening: